tindandelion/rust-bittorrent-client/_posts/2025-07-30-implement-request-pipeline.md

 }
 ```

-The general structure of the pipelining algorithm works as follows:
+Basically, the pipelining algorithm works as follows:

-1. When the download starts, we send a bunch of `request` messages to the remote peer.
-The number of sent messages essentially defines the length of the request queue.
+1. When the download starts, we send a series of `request` messages to the remote peer.
+The number of sent messages  defines the request queue length.
 2. Next we start waiting for `piece` messages from the peer.
 When a `piece` message is received, we issue the next `request` message.
 3. We repeat the step #2 in the loop until we receive all blocks.

 Also, we'd like the request pipeline to work across the piece boundaries.
-That means that once we've finished sending requests for the current piece, we immediately pick the next one.
-In the first version, we'll just be requesting pieces in the order of their indexes.
+That means that once we've finished sending requests for the current piece, we immediately pick the next one and start requesting its blocks.
+In the first version, we'll just order the pieces by their indexes.

 The receiving algorithm also undergoes some changes.
-We're now working with the continuous stream of `piece` messages:
+We're now working with the continuous stream of `piece` messages, decoupled from the corresponding requests:

 * We expect that `piece` messages for the same piece come in the pre-determined order.
 Each new incoming block must be a continuation of the previous one, without any gaps or overlaps.
 * Once we've received all blocks for a piece, we consider that piece finished, and start receiving the next piece.
+For the receiving algorithm, the order of pieces doesn't matter: we can detect the piece index from the `piece_index` field of the first received block.

 # Implementation details